PlantandFoodResearch/MCHap/docs/assemble.rst

     chrom1	10500	10650	locus2
     chrom2	5100	5220	locus3

+The optimal size of BED loci will vary based upon allelic variation and experimental hypothesis, but they should usually be no more than several hundred base-positions.
+Larger loci contacting more SNVs will result in greater allelic diversity and segregation.
+Smaller loci with fewer SNVs will result in more robust haplotypes and genotype calls.

-The input VCF file is used to specify the reference and alternate alleles of SNVs.
+The input **VCF** file is used to specify the reference and alternate alleles of SNVs.
 Any insertion, deletion or multi-nucleotide variants within this VCF file will be ignored.
 Sample data within this VCF file will be ignored and the sample data may even be